Powerlearnproject/se-assignment-2-introduction-to-software-engineering-SimonNderitu/README.md

 These are software tools used for tracking changes to source code and coordinating quality.
 They include:
 Git.
 Features: Distributed version control, Branching and merging capabilities, support for multiple workflows such as Git Flows and Popular hosting services like GitHub, GitLab, and Bitbucket
 Mercurial.
 Features: Distributed version control, Simplicity and ease of use, Robust branching and merging, and extensible with plugins
 Perforce Helix Core.
-Features: Centralized version control, fine-grained access controls, Strong support for large binary files, Advanced merging and branching capabilities and high performance for large codebases
+Features: Centralized version control, fine-grained access controls, Strong support for large binary files, Advanced merging and branching capabilities and high performance for large codebases.

 Software Project Management: